gbv/bartoc.org/README.md

 ## Functional Requirements

 * Keep all BARTOC URIs and most URLs
-* Provide a nice web interface
+* Provide a nice web interface, possibly multilingual
 * Use JSKOS API (in particular DANTE) as backend
 * Serve HTML, JSKOS, and RDF